-Everything you must-know about Antigua (St John's) cruise port: where is the terminal and cruise ships dock, top things to do, the best beaches, shore excursions, what's in downtown, how to get around, and all you must know to explore Antigua on a cruise.
+Everything you must know about Antigua (St John's) cruise port: where is the terminal and where cruise ships dock; top things to do, the best beaches, shore excursions, what's in downtown, how to get around, and all you must know to explore Antigua on a cruise.

-Antigua is one of the most popular destinations in the Eastern Caribbean cruise itineraries.
-Most cruise lines visit the island all year round although the peak season is between November and May.
+Antigua is among the most popular destinations in the Eastern Caribbean cruise itineraries.
+Most cruise lines visit the island all year round, although the peak season is between November and May.

-Thanks to the diversity of its charms, there are lots of things to do in Antigua, an island state that appeals to visitors traveling on all types of cruise lines.
+Thanks to its charm and diversity, there are many things to do in Antigua, an island state that appeals to visitors traveling on all cruise lines.
 Be it on the mega-ships of Carnival, Norwegian, and Royal Caribbean, or the intimate luxury of Regent, Crystal, Seabourn, or Silversea.

 - Where cruise ships dock